qLibc

 Returns

-true if successful, otherwise returns false
+true on success, otherwise false

-Definition at line 767 of file qstring.c.
+Definition at line 737 of file qstring.c.

 ◆ qstr_is_ip4addr()